kevinhenryburke/scalegitbook/installation/Installation.md

 We recommend that you install the app for Administrators only.
 In normal circumstances the objects or reports are needed for administrative users only and not by end users of the org.
 Additional sharing of reports and objects might be needed for business analysis and in the case can be shared to other non-admin users using the standard platform folder and object sharing techniques (e.g. permission sets and groups).

-One important consider post-install involves *Platform Cache*.
+One important thing to consider post-install involves *Platform Cache*.
 A cache partition called *mscope.FrameworkCache* is packaging with the app but no space is allocated to it (doing so would cause installation to fail in orgs without platform cache available.)
-After installation, if you have platform cache in the org the allocated at least 1MB or Org Cache to get the performance benefits of using the Cache.
+After installation, if you have platform cache available in the org then allocate at least 1MB or Org Cache to get the performance benefits of using the Cache.
 Developer Edition orgs for example have no cache allocation so this is not going to be usable in those orgs.
 The app still functions however but is slightly slower as a result.

+This one cache partition is used by all invocations across the org, regardless of namespaces.

+{% hint style="info" %}
+Note also to check the partition size after each Microscope package upgrade, it may have been reset by a package push
+{% endhint %}

 ## 2. Microscope Demo Package Installation